akbartus/Simple-AR/README.md

 <img src="img/screenshot.gif" title="screen capture" alt="screen capture" height="250">

 ### **Description / Rationale**
 Simple AR is a web-based image tracking library based on WebAssembly and made for A-Frame framework.
-Unlike other web-based AR libraries it allows loading image targets without training and it is completely free!
+Unlike other web-based AR libraries it allows loading image targets without training, recognizes partially visible targets and it is completely free!

 ### **Instructions**
 Simple AR is the component.
 In order to use it, attach "simple-ar" to a-entity.
 The component has the following attributes (new attributes will be added in the process of development):